YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 .. parsed-literal::
    DSE> critical -OWNER Write critical section owner is process id 4220

 This command displays the ID of the process holding the critical section.
-Note that catching a process ID on a lightly loaded (or unloaded) system (for example, text environment) is like catching lightening in a bottle.
+Note that catching a process ID on a lightly loaded (or unloaded) system (for example, text environment) is like catching lightning in a bottle.
 Therefore, you can artificially hold a critical section using the DSE CRIT -SEIZE command in one session and view the owner using a different session.

 +++++++++++
 DUMP